Guide to Granulated Sugar: The Favorite and Most Versatile Sweetener of All

 Granulated sugar is not only sweet.
 It has many culinary roles.
 Consequently, it is usually not easy to remove it altogether, or even just reduce or replace sugar without affecting the outcome of foods.

 Granulated sugar contributes to the so-called "mouthfeel," providing bulk (weight and volume), increasing viscosity, and changing the texture of foods.
-It offers glaze and sparkle, binds water, increases boiling temperature and lowers the freezing temperature when dissolved in water, and much more.
+It offers glaze and sparkle, binds water, increases boiling temperature, lowers the freezing temperature when dissolved in water, and much more.
 In non-sweet foods, sugar is used to balance sour, bitter, salty, and spicy tastes.

 Granulated Sugar: Color & Flavor